5 Scenic Routes for a Northeastern United States Road Trip

 Many people travel to these states to get a different side of American culture.
 The Northeast contains many attractions and scenery that is quite captivating to keep tourists and road trippers coming back for more.
 It is quite the opposite of the Southern part of the US given that there aren’t golden beaches and frequent warm weather like there are in Florida, per se.

 If you are used to those bright beaches and climate, you can expect to have a new experience by taking a road trip through New England.
 Though there are precautions to taking a road trip, here are some of the best routes to take to experience the most scenic road trip in the Northeast.
+And why not make it a real road trip adventure by renting an RV through a company such as RVnGO!

 1 – Route 25 through New York